mlopes/marco-lopes.com/articles/_posts/2012/2012-02-10-first-post.md

     - octopress
 author: "Marco Lopes"
 ---

+**EDIT:** This POST is now very outdated, and this blog is not even running on Octopress anymore, but in Jekyll.
+The contents of this article probably don't reflect how to use Octopress anymore.

 Just finished setting up Octopress.
 It took me quite some time, mainly because the documentation is not great.
 It kind of assumes a level of experience installing ruby applications, that I simply don't have.